 Lamb koftas are a firm favourite of many Middle Eastern food enthusiasts.
-Andrew MacKenzie uses Welsh lamb mince in his recipe alongside a subtle blend of spices, and forms the koftas around rosemary sprigs for a beautifully aromatic finish.
+Andrew MacKenzie uses lamb mince alongside a subtle blend of spices, and forms the koftas around rosemary sprigs for a beautifully aromatic finish.
 The key to perfect koftas is to get your chargrill pan very hot before cooking to ensure a nice char on the outside.
 Feel free to cook these on the barbecue instead if the weather allows!

 The folder name